Medical Ethics and Law

 - how to write essays in ethics

-This module aims to equip students with a knowledge of key principles, cases and statutes in medical law.
-It enables them to critique aspects of medical law and to apply their knowledge of the law to practices in medicine and healthcare, and provides them with a practical understanding of the norms and conventions of academic argument and writing in medical law.
+You will gain knowledge of key principles, cases and statutes in medical law.
+This will enable you to critique aspects of medical law and to apply your knowledge of the law to practices in medicine and healthcare.
+It will also provide you with a practical understanding of the norms and conventions of academic argument and writing in medical law.

 Topics covered typically include: